TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 If we have to install Ubuntu, where do we define the OS while launching the EC2 instance?

-* When launching an EC2 instance, the OS can be specified by selecting the appropriate AMI (Amazon Machine Image) that contains the Ubuntu version desired.
+* When launching an EC2 instance, the OS can be specified by selecting the appropriate AMI (Amazon Machine Image) that contains the desired Ubuntu version.

 What is .pem?